 What role does weight loss and exercise play in preventing or reducing insulin resistance?

 Several studies, including those conducted by the research team at Lindora, suggest that even a weight loss as modest as 10 pounds, can improve overall health and result in the following:

 - Decreased blood glucose levels (which makes the cells more receptive to receive insulin, thereby decreasing Insulin Resistance.

 - Decreased blood lipids ( the accumulation of fat in your blood called triglycerides and therby reducing the risk of heart disease, high blood pressure, and stroke.

 - Decreased blood pressure, which can prevent the onset of hypertension.

 - Improved mobility, making it easier to exercise.

-By reaching and maintaining a normal weight in combination with regular daily exercise, one can PREVENT or delay the onset of metabolic syndrome, diabetes, heart disease, and other diseases associated with obesity and the sedentary lifestyle.
+By reaching and maintaining a normal weight in combination with regular daily exercise, one can prevent or delay the onset of metabolic syndrome, diabetes, heart disease, and other diseases associated with obesity and sedentary lifestyle.